-Courtesy of the Western Montana Astronomical Association, the Library has a telescope for check-out to patrons starting August 30th.
+Courtesy of the Western Montana Astronomical Association, the Library has a telescope for check-out to patrons.
 You can make reservations to check out the telescope any time and you may check it out for up to a week at a time.

 Energy efficiency and innovative building techniques were integrated into the design and construction of our Library back in 2004.
 The design called for a ground source heat pump, good insulation and energy efficient windows, along with utilization of locally available materials such as small diameter roundwood for beams and trusses.